Meberem/LibraryManager-wiki/Using-LibMan-CLI.md

 Will install LibMan CLI from C:\Temp\libman.1.0.94-g606058a278.nupgk

-For more information about working with DotNet global tools, refer to the official docs: [Install a Global Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools#install-a-global-tool)
+For more information about working with DotNet global tools, refer to the official documentation on the Microsoft Doc site: [Install a Global Tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools#install-a-global-tool)

 ## Install library files